 We speak as former Windows devotees who thought the Apple cult was ridiculous.
 Until our Dell and Lenovo machines broke down beyond hope in the same week, and we reluctantly bought Macs.

 Wait, you mean computers don’t all take 15 minutes to boot up?
 They don’t crash multiple times a day as a matter of course?
 And they can be thin, elegant and efficient, too?
 We had no idea.
-And will never go back to a Microsoft operating system, no matter how pretty Windows 8 looks compared to its clunky yet ubiquitous predecessors.
+And will never go back to a Microsoft operating system, no matter how pretty Windows 8 looks compared to its clunky yet omnipresent predecessors.
 Harry thinks otherwise, trading out his iPhone for a Galaxy S3.
 His post also features the wordiest phrase of this week’s CoW:

 they can release a 5th version of a phone that is exactly the same as the previous(except for a weird vertical extension in length)